The learning and development programme led by NCB has been extended with continued funding from The National Lottery Community Fund.

 The extended contract will allow a comprehensive approach to knowledge curation after local partnerships transition from their A Better Start grant.

-For learning to be effectively translated into policy, practice, and systems change, action needs to continue to distil key findings and disseminate these across the sector to policymakers, practitioners, and commissioners.
+For learning to be effectively translated into policy, practice, and systems change, key findings are being distilled and disseminated these across the sector to policymakers, practitioners, and commissioners.

-To support the effective sharing of information and knowledge, NCB will analyse learning under the following cross-cutting themes:
+To support the effective sharing of information and knowledge, NCB is analysing learning under the following cross-cutting themes:

 - Outcomes for Babies, Young Children, and Families: Refining universal and targeted services to improve child health and development.